Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

   [
     == Procedures
     + Set the robot on the field with the four-bar down.
-    + Lift the four-bar as high as possible.
+    + Set the ladybrown to its idle position.
-    + Measure the height from the field floor to the top point on the four-bar.
+    + Measure the time it takes for the ladybrown to make a 180 degree rotation.
     + Repeat steps 1-3 for a total of 10 trials.

   ],
 )